Gary Gygax: Early life and inspiration

 About the same time that he discovered Gettysburg, his mother reintroduced him to Mary Jo Powell, who had left Lake Geneva as a child and just returned.
 Gygax was smitten with her and, after a short courtship, persuaded her to marry him, despite being only 19.
 This caused some friction with Kaye, who had also been wooing Mary Jo.
 Kaye refused to attend Gygax's wedding.
 Kaye and Gygax reconciled after the wedding.

 The couple moved to Chicago where Gygax continued as a shipping clerk at Kemper Insurance.
 He found a job for Mary Jo there, but the company laid her off when she became pregnant with their first child.
 He also took anthropology classes at the University of Chicago.

-Despite his commitments to his job, raising a family, school, and his political volunteerism, Gygax continued to play wargames.
+Despite his commitments to his job, raising a family, and attending college, Gygax continued to play wargames.
 It reached the point that Mary Jo, pregnant with their second child, believed he was having an affair and confronted him in a friend's basement only to discover him and his friends sitting around a map-covered table.

 In 1962, Gygax got a job as an insurance underwriter at Fireman's Fund Insurance Co.
 His family continued to grow, and after his third child was born, he decided to move his family back to Lake Geneva.
 Except for a few months he spent in Clinton, Wisconsin, after his divorce, and his time in Hollywood while he was the head of TSR's entertainment division, Lake Geneva was his home for the rest of his life.

 By 1966, Gygax was active in the wargame hobby world and was writing many magazine articles on the subject.
 He learned about H. G. Wells's Little Wars book for play of military miniatures wargames and Fletcher Pratt's Naval Wargame book.
 Gygax later looked for innovative ways to generate random numbers, and used not only common six-sided dice, but dice of all five Platonic solid shapes, which he discovered in a school supply catalog.

-Gygax cited as influences Robert E. Howard, L. Sprague de Camp, Jack Vance, Fletcher Pratt, Fritz Leiber, Poul Anderson, A. Merritt, and H. P. Lovecraft.
+Gygax cited as influences the fantasy and science fiction authors Robert E. Howard, L. Sprague de Camp, Jack Vance, Fletcher Pratt, Fritz Leiber, Poul Anderson, A. Merritt, and H. P. Lovecraft.